ubermow/CM/README.md

 # CM
-Computing Methods repository to attend lectures and getting done assignments
+Computing Methods repository to attend lectures and completed assignments